7. Context Engineering

 Tip: Give examples of similar tasks and optimal responses.

-The most direct way of providing an LLM with additional context is by adding examples to your prompt.
+For specialized tasks, consider adding examples to your prompt.
 This is what we call few-shot prompting.
-Whereas the zero-shot prompting techniques of the previous chapter simply present the LLM with a question or an instruction, few-shot prompts include one or more examples that illustrate both the task and its solution.
+Whereas simple zero-shot prompting techniques simply present the LLM with a question or an instruction, few-shot prompts include one or more examples that illustrate both the task and its solution.
 Such examples often help the model produce more accurate and consistent responses, and they can also enable it to handle more complex tasks that it might not interpret correctly from instructions alone.

 Of course, not all examples are created equally.
 As the prompting guide by Anthropic, the developers of Claude, points out, the best examples are: